Anwar8/Blaze/notes/journal.md

 - [ ] Rewrite `exchange_interface_nodes_updated_ids` and `exchange_interface_nodes_nz_i` to reduce code redundancy.

 ## Journal
+### 13 July
+Fixed all bugs in `TimeKeeper` and the associated test.
+Tests run correctly on up to 5 ranks.

+### 12 July
+Began creating the tests for the `TimeKeeper`.
+Some bugs in the end.

 ### 11 July
 `DistributedModelFrameManagersTests::frame_mesh_record_handling_count` succeeds on all rank counts.
 Next, I need to make sure the timer can exchange data across ranks.